 If you aren’t somebody who doesn’t perform physical training regularly, it is better to start training at least ¾ months in advance.
 Ensure you include cardio, flexibility exercises, and strength training in your workout to prepare your body for the EBC trek.

 You will require two passes, the Sagarmatha National Park Entry Permit and the Khumbu Pasang Lhamu Municipality Entry Permit to trek through the Everest region.
-Apart from these, you can get the optional Gaurishankar Conservation Area permit if you hike from Jiro to Everest.
+Apart from these, you can get the optional Gaurishankar Conservation Area permit if you hike from JirI to Everest.

 These passes can be obtained easily from the Tourism Board of Nepal or from the Lukla or Monjo check post if you are already in Lukla.